rivernews/djangorest-angularcli-eb/README.md

   - Cross domain setting: jwt

+### (Optional) Linking a domain name to EB website

+Follow [this tutorial](https://medium.com/@ryan_waits/using-aws-elastic-beanstalk-and-namecheap-to-deploy-and-host-your-node-js-app-dc4129d0eb2c).
+You can refer to [this article](https://nikhilmopidevi.github.io/2017/10/15/Namecheap-Domain-with-AWS/) too, but please mainly follow the first article (some parts are contradicted).

 ## Setup RESTful framework

 **TODO: skipped**

+*Update: might be worth of looking at this [newer tutorial](https://medium.com/riow/django-api-project-from-scratch-5cc5d3b11c88).
+More simple and clean.*

 Following [official quickstart tutorial](http://www.django-rest-framework.org/tutorial/quickstart/).
 Particularly, focus on the high level: